Tatsumi Hijikata: Origins of Butoh

-The first butoh piece, Kinjiki (Forbidden Colours) by Tatsumi Hijikata, premiered at a dance festival in 1959.
+Kinjiki (Forbidden Colors) by Tatsumi Hijikata, premiered at a dance festival in 1959.
 It was based on the novel of the same name by Yukio Mishima.
 It explored the taboo of homosexuality and ended with a live chicken being smothered between the legs of Kazuo Ohno's son Yoshito Ohno, after which Hijikata chasing Yoshito off the stage in darkness.
 Mainly as a result of the audience outrage over this piece, Hijikata was banned from the festival, establishing him as an iconoclast.

 The earliest butoh performances were called (in English) "Dance Experience".
 In the early 1960s, Hijikata used the term "Ankoku-Buyou" (暗黒舞踊 – dance of darkness) to describe his dance.
 He later changed the word "buyo," filled with associations of Japanese classical dance, to "butoh," a long-discarded word for dance that originally meant European ballroom dancing.

 In later work, Hijikata continued to subvert conventional notions of dance.
 Inspired by writers such as Yukio Mishima (as noted above), Lautréamont, Artaud, Genet and de Sade, he delved into grotesquerie, darkness, and decay.
 At the same time, Hijikata explored the transmutation of the human body into other forms, such as those of animals.
 He also developed a poetic and surreal choreographic language, butoh-fu (fu means "word" in Japanese), to help the dancer transform into other states of being.